 - When selecting your suitcases, pick any that have a hard shell.
 Because there are fewer places for bedbugs to hide, you are less likely to return home with more than souvenirs if you can use this type of suitcase.

 - Buy a box of large Ziploc bags from the grocery store and pack everything in them, not just the items like shampoo that may leak.

 - Pack a few essentials in the battle against bedbugs including a flashlight, a roll of masking tape, and one plastic trash bag for each piece of luggage you are bringing.
 Don’t forget to count briefcases, backpacks, laptop bags, and purses as luggage.

 - Call your hotel or other accommodations and ask if they have had a problem with bedbugs and what they do for detection and prevention.
 No need to change your reservation if a hotel has had a previous problem, in some respects, that may be the best place to stay since the hotel staff will be hyper vigilant to prevent additional problems.
 You can also do a search for the name of your hotel and bedbugs to see if there are any reports about previous problems.
-No matter with you are staying in the finest London accommodation or in a beach side shack in Belize, be sure to call to check.
+No matter with you are staying in the finest hotel or in a beach side shack in Belize, be sure to call to check.